tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - model scores increase as a function of irAE severity, also predicts time to irAE development
 ### Peripheral TCR clonal expansion linked to severe irAEs
  - prior evidence of clonally expanded self/virus-reactive T cells in affected tissue linking self/pathogen-recognizing T cell clones to irAEs (**I wonder why viral antigen recognition would lead to irAEs, good for the viral-infected cells to be attacked, right?**)
- - nontheless, they hypothesize that pre-treatment TCR clonotypes in peripheral blood might show greater propensity to expand in patients destined to develop severe irAEs after ICI
+ - nonetheless, they hypothesize that pre-treatment TCR clonotypes in peripheral blood might show greater propensity to expand in patients destined to develop severe irAEs after ICI
  - observe increased TCR clonal expansion and persistence of baseline clones in patients developing severe irAEs (preferential expansion of activated CD4 TEM)
 ### Circulating leukocytes in autoimmune disease
  - does baseline peripheral blood profile of patients with severe irAEs resemble that of patients with autoimmune disease? compare to systemic lupus or IBD patients